Jeļena Ostapenko: Personal life

+Aside from tennis, Ostapenko is an avid baker and enjoys cooking in her free time.
+She also has a dedicated Instagram page for her hobby where she regularly shares images of her culinary creations.

 Career

-2014: Wimbledon junior champion and pro debut
+2014: Wimbledon junior champion, WTA Tour debut

 Ostapenko won the singles event at the junior Wimbledon Championships and was ranked the No. 2 junior tennis player in the world in September 2014.
-She made her WTA Tour main-draw debut at the Tashkent Open, having been awarded a wildcard.
+She made her WTA Tour main-draw debut at the Tashkent Open, having been awarded a wildcard and recorded her first win.

-2015: Grand Slam main-draw debut
+2015: Major debut

-At the Ladies Neva Cup, Ostapenko went through qualifying and won the biggest title up to then.

-At Wimbledon, Ostapenko defeated the ninth-seeded Carla Suárez Navarro in straight sets (dropping only two games in the match and grabbing her first win over a top-ten player) in the first round before losing to Kristina Mladenovic.
+At the Ladies Neva Cup, Ostapenko went through qualifying and won the biggest title thus far.
+At Wimbledon, Ostapenko defeated the ninth-seeded Carla Suárez Navarro in straight sets (dropping only two games in the match and grabbing her first win over a top-ten player) in the first round, before losing to Kristina Mladenovic.

 At the US Open, she lost her second-round match to Sara Errani.

-In September, she reached her first career WTA Tour final at the Coupe Banque Nationale, where she lost to Annika Beck.
+In September, she reached her first WTA Tour final at the Canadian Open, where she lost to Annika Beck.

 She ended the season as the world No. 79.

-2016: First Premier-5 final, Wimbledon mixed-doubles semifinalist
+2016: Qatar Open final, Wimbledon mixed SF

-She reached the final of the Qatar Open, a Premier 5 tournament in Doha, beating world No. 8, Petra Kvitová, on the way.
+She reached the final of the Premier 5 Qatar Ladies Open in Doha, beating world No. 8, Petra Kvitová, on the way.
 She was beaten by Carla Suárez Navarro in the final, nevertheless she rose to No. 41 in the world rankings.

 At the French Open, Ostapenko was seeded in the singles at a Grand Slam tournament for the first time in her career, but she dropped her opening match to Naomi Osaka.

-At the Birmingham Classic, she beat Anastasia Pavlyuchenkova in straight sets during the first round, and she defeated two-time Wimbledon champion Petra Kvitová in the second.
-She was defeated by Madison Keys in the quarterfinals.
-She reached the semifinals of the mixed doubles at Wimbledon with Oliver Marach, but they fell to the eventual champions Heather Watson and Henri Kontinen.
+At the Birmingham Classic, she beat Anastasia Pavlyuchenkova in straight sets in the first round, and two-time Wimbledon champion Petra Kvitová in the second before she was defeated by Madison Keys in the quarterfinals.
+Ostapenko made the semifinals in mixed doubles at Wimbledon with Oliver Marach, before they fell to the eventual champions, Heather Watson and Henri Kontinen.

-Ostapenko made her Olympic debut at the 2016 Rio Summer Olympics where she lost to Samantha Stosur in the first round.
+Ostapenko made her Olympic debut at the 2016 Rio Summer Olympics but lost to Samantha Stosur in the first round.

+She ended the season ranked No. 44 in the world.